 Facilitating and protecting your data-driven business processes with device and application-based identities provides clear business benefits.
-These depend on your type of organization and chosen strategy, but can include:
+These depend on your type of organisation and chosen strategy, but can include:

 - Brand integrity protection.
-A responsible organization wants to be known for protecting customer data and privacy.
+A responsible organisation wants to be known for protecting customer data and privacy.
 Incidents involving data leakage can damage brand reputation and potentially lose the trust of investors and customers.
-A modernized identity approach, with fewer human interactions can reduce the risk of incidents thus protecting brand integrity.
+A modernised identity approach, with fewer human interactions can reduce the risk of incidents thus protecting brand integrity.

 - Increased sales.
-Customers’ online buying behavior is characterized by what is available and how easy it is to obtain.
+Customers’ online buying behaviour is characterised by what is available and how easy it is to obtain.
 Ten years ago, Amazon estimated that every 100ms of latency costs the company 1% in sales1.
 Automating your device and application identities approach improves process efficiency, removes friction from digital customer journeys and therefore enables faster, undisrupted purchasing activity and increased sales.

 - Increased operational and cost efficiencies.
-By creating centralized governance and automating processes, you can reduce manual activities and their associated costs.
-Examples include validating and registering new customers, and automating sales promotions based on customer profiles.
-Some organizations have opted to move their identity stack to the cloud, consuming identity-as-a-service, or implementing advanced authentication methods to ensure they protect their users’ data whilst benefitting from associated operational and cost efficiencies.
+By creating centralised governance and automating processes, you can reduce manual activities and their associated costs.
+Examples include validating and registering new customers and automating sales promotions based on customer profiles.
+Some organisations have opted to move their identity stack to the cloud, consuming identity-as-a-service, or implementing advanced authentication methods to ensure they protect their users’ data whilst benefitting from associated operational and cost efficiencies.

 - More control and better protection.
-Security risks are increased by the ever-expanding organizational ecosystem caused by moving to cloud and hybrid IT environments, increasing numbers of cloud-based systems, and more remote workers and connected devices.
-To manage these risks, organizations should have an automated risk-driven approach to data access, including the principle of least privilege.
-This means a minimum set of users, applications, and devices have access to data and applications, thus providing more control and better protection.
+Security risks are increased by the ever-expanding organisational ecosystem caused by moving to cloud and hybrid IT environments, increasing numbers of cloud-based systems and more remote workers and connected devices.
+To manage these risks, organisations should have an automated risk-driven approach to data access, including the principle of least privilege.
+This means a minimum set of users, applications and devices have access to data and applications, thus providing more control and better protection.